Collingwood, Victoria: Housing

 Collingwood's housing consists of a large number of high-rise housing commission flats and a number of older single and double storey former workers cottages on small subdivisions.

-More recently older warehouses and factories have been converted into fashionable apartments and there has been modern townhouse infill and medium density unit development.
+More recently older warehouses and factories have been converted into apartments and there has been modern townhouse infill and medium density unit development.

 Governance

 The City of Collingwood existed from 1855 until 1994.
+The suburb is now part of the City of Yarra local government area.

+At the federal level, Collingwood is part of the Division of Melbourne.
+Since the 2025 Australian federal election, it has been represented by Sarah Witty of the Australian Labor Party.

 Public and commercial buildings

 Collingwood has many buildings listed on the Victorian Heritage Register and several notable commercial and public buildings.
 Yorkuprhire Brewery, built in 1880 to the design of James Wood, with its polychrome brick and mansard roof tower, was once Melbourne's tallest building.
-For many years it has been subject to development proposals and the heritage stables were at one stage demolished without a permit, however the site remains neglected.
+For many years it has been subject to development proposals and the heritage stables were at one stage demolished without a permit.
+The site has since been converted to an apartment development.

 The former Collingwood Post Office was built between 1891 and 1892 in the Victorian Mannerist style, to the design of John Marsden and is similar to Rupertswood, with its tall tower.

 Prominent hotels include the Leinster Arms Hotel, established in 1865 and is the only single storey hotel built in Melbourne in that era, the Sir Robert Peel ("The Peel") Hotel and the Vine Hotel.

 The original Collingwood Magistrates' Court closed on 1 February 1985, but continued local need saw the establishment of the Neighbourhood Justice Centre court in the suburb in 2007.

 Despite its name, the Collingwood Children's Farm is in the neighbouring suburb of Abbotsford.

 Transport

-Transport within Collingwood consists mainly of narrow one-way streets.
+The roads within Collingwood are mainly narrow one-way streets.
 The suburb is bounded by main roads: Smith Street to the west, Victoria Parade to the south, Hoddle Street to the east and Alexandra Parade to the north.
-Major tramlines are on Victoria Street (tram route 109) and Smith Street (route 86), which are on the edge of the suburb.
+Major tram routes are on Victoria Parade (tram route 109 and tram route 12) and Smith Street (route 86), which are on the edge of the suburb.
 Johnston, Wellington and Langridge Streets are the main arterials going through the suburb.

-The Collingwood railway station is in neighbouring Abbotsford.
+The suburb is served by the nearby Victoria Park and Collingwood railway stations, located in neighbouring Abbotsford.

+Separated north-south cycling lanes began being installed on Wellington Street in 2013 and now run to Victoria Street.
+In 2018, the northern half of Collingwood and Fitzroy reduced its speed limits to 30 km/h, in a first for Melbourne.